 A. Children in Montessori classes move freely around the room, choose their own work and learn at their own, individual pace.
 They learn the same kinds of things as children in traditional classes, but learning occurs through self-paced, hands-on activities rather than teacher-directed lessons and follow up seat work.
 The primary goal of Montessori classes is to help children learn concentration, motivation, self-discipline, and a love of learning.
 Rather than providing direct instruction, Montessori teachers guide children to exciting moments of discovery, and works to create a non-competitive learning community in which children spontaneously share their knowledge with each other.
 Another difference is that Montessori classes place children in three-year age groups.
 The combined preschool and kindergarten class has children age 3 to 6 years (PK-K); the lower elementary class has children ages 6 to 9 years (1st-3rd grade); and in Arlington Public Schools the upper elementary class has 4th and 5th grade children.
-The children stay with the same teacher for 3 years.
+The children stay with the same teacher for each cycle.

 Q: Why does Montessori have mixed aged groups?

 A: Mixed age groups free children to enjoy their own accomplishments rather than comparing themselves to others.
 Older children provide leadership and guidance, and benefit from the satisfaction of helping others.
 Younger children are encouraged by attention and help from older children.
 They learn through observation of older children.
 At the same time, older children reinforce and clarify their knowledge by sharing it with younger ones.
 Children easily learn to respect others, and at the same time develop respect for their own individuality.
 This interaction of different age children offers many occasions for building community, as well as nurturing the development of self-esteem.
 This encourages positive social interaction and cooperative learning.